dezzy001/COMP30019-project2/README.md

 * Make everything collide properly
 * enemy and players
 * if player hits any enemy object, have IV cool down
-   * ~ can upgrade IV cool down by a little bit
+   * ~ can upgrade invulnerability cool down by a little bit

 ### How to save player data?
 * Save data + info management